arnavgautam/TreeHacks2015/HOLs/HOL-DebuggingCloudServices/HOL.md

 	> **Note:** The **Application_Error** event is raised to catch any unhandled ASP.NET errors while processing a request.
 The event handler shown above retrieves a reference to the unhandled exception object using **Server.GetLastError** and then uses the **TraceError** method of the **System.Diagnostics.Trace** class to log the error message.

-	>Note that the **Trace** object outputs the message to each listener in its **Listeners** collection, including the **TableStorageTraceListener**, provided you enable it in the configuration settings.
+	>Note that the **Trace** object outputs the message to each listener in its **Listeners** collection.
 Typically, the collection also contains instances of the **DefaultTraceListener** class and, when executing the solution in the compute emulator, the **DevelopmentFabricTraceListener**.
 The latter writes its output to a log that you can view from the Compute Emulator UI.

-	>To write to the Windows Azure diagnostics log, a **DiagnosticMonitorTraceListener** can also be added to the **Web.config** or **App.config** file of the role.
-When using this type of trace listener, the logs are gathered locally in each role.
-To retrieve them, you first need to instruct the diagnostic monitor to copy the information to storage services.
-The role project templates included with the Windows Azure Tools for Microsoft Visual Studio already include the settings required to use the **DiagnosticMonitorTraceListener** in the configuration files it generates.

 1. Open the **QuoteController.cs** file in the **Controllers** folder of the **FabrikamInsurance** project and add the following method.